Google Reveals 2018’s Most Searched Questions

 On the heels of the second most popular Google search was “How to vote…” The 2018 U.S. midterm elections were at the top of everyone’s newsfeed and saw the highest level of voter turnout at a midterm election in more than 100 years.

 President Donald Trump alleged this fall that Google’s search results are “rigged” when it comes to him and his administration.
-He told reporters that Google, Twitter and Facebook are “treading on very, very troubled territory and have to be careful,” NBC News reported.
+He told reporters that Google, Twitter, and Facebook are “treading on very, very troubled territory and have to be careful,” NBC News reported.

 “Google search results for ‘Trump News’ shows only the viewing/reporting of Fake New Media, 96% of… results on ‘Trump News’ are from National Left-Wing Media, very dangerous.
 I think Google is really taking advantage of a lot of people.
 I think what Google and what others are doing, if you look at what is going on with Twitter and if you look at what’s going on in Facebook, they better be careful because you can’t do that to people,” he tweeted.